grishlv/GlobalEntry/README.md

 - Monetization exists, which is a positive sign.
 While the market may not be as extensive as complex SAAS/B2B solutions or certain FinTech sectors, it still demonstrates a willingness of people to pay for this service, indicating a viable market
 - I believe I can differentiate my app by offering a more pleasant UX

-Now, it's time to implement and make this idea a reality!

 ## Who is the client and what does he want

 I understand that this stage is crucial - comprehending the portrait of your client, their desires, and pain points.
 However, conducting professional research demands significant time and financial resources, which I currently lack.
 Nonetheless, observing the demand from competitors gave me some confidence.
 As a result, I have completed this stage up to the "MVP" level:

 - I assembled a focus group consisting of 10-20 volunteers and conducted a mini-survey to gauge their interest in using this service.
-The response was predominantly positive.
+The response was predominantly positive
 - I also inquired about additional information they would like to see, but for the MVP, I decided to prioritize the main aspects - the type of visa and the length of stay.
 A couple of other features were included, but they are considered supplementary.
-The rest will be developed later.
+The rest will be developed later
 - I created client portraits, which primarily include digital nomads, travelers, and individuals on business trips (consultants, top managers, etc.)

 ## User Flows